 Sensei: Masters of Okinawan Karate is a documentary series about the amazing martial arts teachers living on Okinawa, the birthplace of karate.

-The documentary grew out of the Karate Masters Portrait Project which began in 2012.
-The photo series allowed us amazing access to the sensei, but it was only James and I who got to hear their stories.
+The documentary series grew out of the Karate Masters Portrait Project which began in 2012.
+The portrait project allowed us amazing access to the sensei, but it was only James Pankiewicz and I who got to hear their stories.
 The documentary is a way for us to share that unique knowledge with the international karate community.